LucasAmos/kraken/README.md

 `export BASE_URL=https://api.krakenflex.systems/interview-tests-mock-api/v1`

+The main function accepts one argument; the siteId, this can be passed in via the CLI.

+To run the app run one of the following commmands:

-Run the command `ts-node src/main.ts norwich-pear-tree` or `yarn build && node dist/src/main.js norwich-pear-tree`
+- `ts-node src/main.ts norwich-pear-tree`
+- `yarn build && node dist/src/main.js norwich-pear-tree`

 ## To run tests